easafe/purescript-flame/docs/rendering.md

         update :: model -> message -> Tuple model (Array (Aff (Maybe message))) --update is only available client side }

 resumeMount :: forall model message.
-UnserializeModel model => QuerySelector -> ResumedApplication model message -> Effect (Channel (Array message))
+UnserializeState model => QuerySelector -> ResumedApplication model message -> Effect (Channel (Array message))
 ```
 to install event handlers in the pre rendered markup.
-The `SerializeModel`/`UnserializeModel` type class automatically serializes the initial state as JSON in case of records or `Generic` instances.
+The `SerializeState`/`UnserializeState` type class automatically serializes the initial state as JSON in case of records or `Generic` instances.
 The `QuerySelector` passed to `preMount` and `resumeMount` must match -- otherwise the application will crash with an exception.
 To avoid diffing issues, the same `view` function should be used on the server and client side as well.

 See the [Dice application](https://github.com/easafe/purescript-flame/tree/master/examples/ServerSideRendering) for an example of how to pre render an application on server-side.